Banned and restricted

-For more information, visit the Office of Film and Literature Classification website.
+For more information, visit the Classification Office website.

 Motor vehicles traders must not list motor vehicles that have been statutorily written off in Australia, unless you clearly disclose within the listing body that the vehicle was previously written off.
 This applies to vehicles that were imported to New Zealand, from Australia, on or after 1 January 2011.